NSF Certified Water Purifiers vs. Non-NSF Certified Water Purifiers

 When comparing NSF® Certified Water Purifiers to Non-NSF® Certified Water Purifiers note there are countless UV water purifier brands to choose from.
 Although many brands are made outside the USA, there are still some manufacturers holding onto this market in America – with Atlantic Ultraviolet Corporation® being one of these manufacturers (in the UV business since 1963).

-Over the years, we have developed a wide-range of different brands of ultraviolet water purifiers – namely, Bio-Logic®, MINIPURE®, MIGHTY★PURE®, SANITRON® and MEGATRON®.
-Each brand has its own set of features, and several models handling a range of flow rates.
-Typically, customers know (or figure out with some help from one of our UV Application Specialists) the gallons per minute that need to be treated.
+Over the years, we have developed a wide-range of different brands of ultraviolet water purifiers—namely, Bio-Logic®, MINIPURE®, MIGHTY★PURE®, SANITRON® and MEGATRON®.
+Each brand, with its own set of features, has several models which handle a range of flow rates.
+Typically, customers know (or figure out with some help from one of our UV Application Specialists) the gallons per minute (GPM) that need to be treated.
 Once that is determined, the field of choice is narrowed down.
 Based on what features are needed, a specific model is chosen.

 In recent years, some requirements call for the water purifier chosen to be certified to a third party standard – most notably, NSF®/ANSI Standard 55: Ultraviolet Microbiological Water Treatment.
 NSF® is the National Sanitation Foundation, a not-for-profit organization located in Michigan that is ANSI accredited organization devoted to public health safety and environment protection.

 Some state and regional regulators will require NSF® certified UV water purifiers be installed.
 If this is the case, we offer our MIGHTY★PURE® Ultraviolet Water Purifier 12 gpm and 20 gpm units that are certified to the NSF®/ANSI Standard 55 Class B (includes material safety, structural integrity, product literature and UV performance).